 Many of the comments above talk about how rarely people see and interact with sliders.
 There are some studies available that back that hypothesis up.
 These studies look at how often users click on sliders or even look at them, and which slides in a set are interacted with most.

-Some of the most detailed data comes from a study by Notre Dame University web developer Erik Runyon, who posted the results in 2013.
+Some of the most detailed data comes from a study by Notre Dame University web developer Erik Runyon.
 The nd.edu website ran a slider during the study that received a click-through rate of barely 1%.
 Further, 84% of those clicks were on the first item in the rotation.

 In the Notre Dame University study, nearly 90% of the clicks on the slider were made on the first image in the rotation.

 The study also included tracking sliders on four other sites that fared a little better, one with an overall click-through rate of 8.8%, and the others between 1.7% and 2.3%.
 Erik mentions that he expected these sites to have higher CTRs due to the more targeted nature of the sites’ visitors.
 But still, the clicks were heavily weighted in favor of the first slide.

 Click data on four other sites in the Notre Dame study showed greater click-through rates, but the first item in the rotation was still clicked much more often than others.

 Beaconfire, a digital agency focusing on nonprofit clients, conducted a similar study with four different clients’ websites.
 The CTR on these four sites was well under 1%, and again, the first slide in the rotation got the dominant amount of clicks.

 In Beaconfire’s study of four nonprofit websites, the overall click-through rate was again very low, under 1%, and the first item in the rotation was again the most frequently clicked item.